 Certain statements in this Management's Discussion and Analysis ("MD&A") constitute forward-looking statements within the meaning of applicable securities laws.
-Forward-looking statements include, but are not limited to, statements made under the headings "Our Business and Growth Strategy", "Highlights", "Strategic Priorities", "Business Strategy and Outlook" and "Risks and Uncertainties" and other statements concerning CareRx Corporation's ("CareRx" or the "Company") objectives, growth strategies and strategic priorities as well as statements with respect to management's beliefs, plans, estimates, and intentions, and similar statements concerning anticipated future events, results, circumstances, performance or expectations that are not historical facts, including in regards to the onboarding and offboarding of customer contracts. acquisition of the Hogan LTC Pharmacy Business and integration of the MPGL LTC Pharmacy Business.
+Forward-looking statements include, but are not limited to, statements made under the headings "Our Business and Growth Strategy", "Highlights", "Strategic Priorities", "Business Strategy and Outlook" and "Risks and Uncertainties" and other statements concerning CareRx Corporation's ("CareRx" or the "Company") objectives, growth strategies and strategic priorities as well as statements with respect to management's beliefs, plans, estimates, and intentions, and similar statements concerning anticipated future events, results, circumstances, performance or expectations that are not historical facts.
 Forward-looking statements generally can be identified by the use of forward-looking terminology such as "outlook", "objective", "may", "will", "expect", "intend", "estimate", "anticipate", "believe", "should", "plans" or "continue", or similar expressions suggesting future outcomes or events.
-Such forward-looking statements reflect management's current beliefs and are based on information currently available to management.
+Such forwardlooking statements reflect management's current beliefs and are based on information currently available to management.

 Forward-looking statements involve risks and uncertainties that could cause actual results to differ materially from those contemplated by such statements.
-Factors that could cause such differences include general business risks, the Company's exposure to and reliance on government regulation and funding, the Company's liquidity and capital requirements, the Company's ability to complete and integrate acquisitions as expected, exposure to epidemic or pandemic outbreak, the highly competitive nature of the Company's industry, reliance on contracts with key care operators and other such risk factors described under the heading "Risks and Uncertainties" and from time to time in the reports and disclosure documents filed by the Company with Canadian securities regulatory agencies and commissions.
+Factors that could cause such differences include general business risks, the Company's exposure to and reliance on government regulation and funding, risks related to employee recruitment and retention, the Company's liquidity and capital requirements, exposure to epidemic or pandemic outbreaks, reliance on contracts with key care operators and other such risk factors described under the heading "Risks and Uncertainties" and from time to time in the reports and disclosure documents filed by the Company with Canadian securities regulatory agencies and commissions.